Robert Hooper (Vermont politician)

 Robert Hooper is an American politician from Vermont.
-He is a U.S. Army veteran and has been a Democratic member of the Vermont House of Representatives since 2019.
+He is a U.S. Army veteran and served from 2019 to 2026 as a Democratic member of the Vermont House of Representatives.
+He resigned in March 2026 after being found to have violated the chamber's sexual harassment rules.

 Early life and education

 Hooper joined the Army in 1971 and served in the signal corps as a radio operator.